Blog Posts

 Update as of November 2022: Chip Suppliers React to New Export Controls on Chinese Semiconductor Industry

-The Chinese government has spent decades investing in a domestic semiconductor industry.
-But under Xi Jinping, the Chinese Communist Party has made renewed efforts to create an independent semiconductor supply chain under the “Made in China 2025” plan.
-The plan aimed for China, the world’s largest consumer of semiconductors, to produce 70 percent of its own semiconductor needs by 2025.
+Under President Xi Jinping, the Chinese Communist Party has made renewed efforts to create an independent semiconductor supply chain under the “Made in China 2025” plan.
+The plan aims for China, the world’s largest consumer of semiconductors, to produce 70 percent of its own semiconductor needs by 2025.

-To create a sample of Chinese semiconductor companies, we first identified every company in our database of Chinese public records with the word for “semiconductor” (半导体) in their registered business purpose.
-This resulted in a list of 8,129 companies.
+• 8,129 Chinese semiconductor companies.
 (Note that this list only includes companies with records in the National Enterprise Credit Information Publicity System (NECIPS), China’s most up-to-date and comprehensive corporate registry.)

-Jiangsu province, where over 2,700 firms are based, is home to Jiangsu Changdian (JCET) and many of its subsidiaries.
+Notably, Jiangsu province is home to over 2,700 firms, including Jiangsu Changdian (JCET) and many of its subsidiaries.
 JCET is one of China’s leading semiconductor designers and manufacturers.

 Fig. 1: Map of the People’s Republic of China with provinces shaded based on the number of semiconductor companies located in each province.